Typical offers require

 In accordance with Department of Health guidelines and NHS requirements, you will be offered blood tests to check that you are not infected with Hepatitis B, Hepatitis C and HIV before you can be cleared to participate in certain surgical procedures.

-If you are infected, you will be allowed to continue with the course but will not be allowed to partake in surgical practices on patients known as 'exposure prone' procedures.
+If you are infected, you will be allowed to continue with the course but your practice may be restricted for certain surgical procedures on patients known as 'exposure prone' procedures.
 It will not prevent you from qualifying or practising as a doctor, except for a restriction on exposure prone procedures.

 A disability, SpLD or long-term health condition needn't prevent you from becoming a doctor if you can satisfy the professional fitness to practice requirements.